10 Foods Filled With Probiotics

-The following story is excerpted from TIME’s special edition, 100 Most Healing Foods, which is available in stores, at the Meredith Shop and at Amazon.
+The following story is excerpted from TIME’s special edition, 100 Most Healing Foods.

 One of the most crucial parts of our body when it comes to health is our microbiome—the trillions of bacteria that live in our gut.
 Scientists are learning that the bacterial communities we live with are linked to everything from body weight to asthma to acne.
 Having the right balance of bugs may keep us well in the long term.
 Some bacteria in the gut are good for our health, while other strains raise our risk for disease.